-Bath Stop War Coalition: a broad coalition of campaigners and activists aligned against war.
+Bath Stop War: a broad coalition of campaigners and activists aligned against war.

-Bath Churches Together: the coalition Bath churches strengthening fellowship and their common mission of service and witness.
+Bath Christian Action Network (BathCAN): Previously Bath Churches Together e coalition Bath churches strengthening fellowship and their common mission of service and witness.
 Bath Quaker Meeting is a member.

 Bath Inter-Faith Group: holds meetings at various venues throughout Bath.